The following bylaws contain changes approved by the CDSS Membership in September 2021.

 5.1 Election.
 Except as provided in Article 5.5, members-at-large on the Board are nominated and elected in accordance with the provisions for nomination and election set out in Article 7 of these Bylaws.

-5.2 Terms.
-Members-at-large elected to the Board shall serve on the Board for three year terms, approximately one-third to expire in each successive year.
+(a) Members-at-large elected to the Board shall serve on the Board for three-year terms, approximately one-third with terms to expire in each successive year.
 They may not serve more than two consecutive full terms as Board members, but may be reelected after a lapse of one year.

 5.3 Resignations.
 Any member-at-large may resign from the Board by giving written notice to the President or the Secretary.

 5.4 Removal.
-A member-at-large may be removed from office with or without cause by vote of two-thirds of all members of the Society present at a duly constituted meeting of the membership; or by a vote of two-thirds of those responding to a poll of all members of the Society, providing that a number equal to the quorum for a meeting of the membership cast a vote; or with cause by vote of two-thirds of the members of the entire Board after reasonable notice and opportunity to be heard.
+A member-at-large may be removed from office with or without cause by a vote of two-thirds of the Board, or by vote of two-thirds of all members of the Society present at a duly constituted meeting of the membership; or by a vote of two-thirds of those responding to a poll of all members of the Society, providing that a number equal to the quorum for a meeting of the membership cast a vote.

 5.5 Vacancies.
 The Board may appoint a member of the Society to fill any vacancy among members-at-large for any reason until the next annual election, at which time the appointee or another person may be elected to serve out the remainder of the term.
 The Board may, at its discretion, leave unfilled for such time as it may determine any member-at-large position.

-A person appointed to fill a vacancy until the next annual election, and/or elected to complete the unexpired term of another member-at-large, is then eligible to be nominated and elected to two more terms of his or her own.
-However, he or she may not be appointed or elected to complete a different unfinished term as an officer or member-at-large until at least one year has elapsed from the end of his or her last previous interim appointment or elected term.
+A person appointed to fill a vacancy until the next annual election, and/or elected to complete the unexpired term of another member-at-large, is then eligible to be nominated and elected to two more terms of their own.
+However, they may not be appointed or elected to complete a different unfinished term as a member-at- large until at least one year has elapsed from the end of his or her last previous interim appointment or elected term.

 Article 6.
 Nominating Committee

 6.1 Members.
-The Nominating Committee consists of 5 - 6 members, of whom not more than three are members of the Board.
+The Nominating Committee shall have 5 to 6 members, of whom not more than three are members of the Board.
 Their terms are three years, no more than two to expire in any one year.
 They may not serve more than two consecutive full terms, but may be reappointed after a lapse of one year.
-Officers of the Society are not eligible to serve.
+In addition, the Executive Director and President are non-voting, ex officio members.
+The Executive Director may designate other individuals to participate in this role, alongside or in the stead of the Executive Director.

 6.2 Slate of Candidates.
-A slate of candidates for the Nominating Committee is proposed each year by the Executive Committee and circulated to each member of the Board at the same time as is the slate for other committees of the Board.
-Additions to the slate may be made by any member of the Board either by mail or from the floor.
+A slate of candidates for the Nominating Committee is proposed each year by the Executive Committee and circulated to each member of the Board.
+Additions to the slate may be made by any member of the Board either in writing or from the floor.
 On the basis of the slate, the Board appoints the Nominating Committee at its regular annual meeting.

 6.3 Vacancies.
 The President has the power to appoint persons to fill vacancies on the Nominating Committee, such appointees to serve until the next election.